samarthshete/samarthshete/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/samarthshete/samarthshete](https://github.com/samarthshete/samarthshete)

-- 📫 How to reach me **If you'd like to connect, you can reach me at samarthshete14@gmail.com or find me on linkedin samarthshete14.
-I'm always open to new opportunities and would love to hear from you.**

 - ⚡ Fun fact **Chai tastes way better than Coffee | Change my mind!**

 <h3 align="left">Connect with me:</h3>